senriques/Blockchain-4010-Fall-2018/Assignments/A-02/Mining.md

   6. Back to the top of the loop for another try at finding a seal for this block.

 In the ./mine directory there is a test.
-Complete the MineBlock function.
+Implement the MineBlock function.
 Run the test.
+Remove the `InstructorImplementationMineBlock(bk) // TODO: Replace this line with your code.` Put your code in place of it.

 Submit your completed ./mine/mine.go file.